tjek/tjek-js-sdk/README.md

 ### Version 2.1.0

 - Updated Incito library.
 Now, it's up to you to add event delegation to Incito rather than binding e.g. `view_clicked` to the Incito viewer.
 This gives you way more flexibility
-- Split JS and CSS into separate files for Incito Publication demo
+- Split JS and CSS into separate files for Incito Publication demo.
 - Removed `util.isElementInViewport`

 ### Version 2.0.9

 - Added `margins` parameter for `util.isElementInViewport`
-- Updated Incito library
+- Updated Incito library.

 ### Version 2.0.0

 - PagedPublicationKit
-  - Refactored `SGN.PagedPublicationKit.initialize` to `SGN.PagedPublication.Bootstrapper` to split fetching and rendering of the viewer
+  - Refactored `SGN.PagedPublicationKit.initialize` to `SGN.PagedPublication.Bootstrapper` to split fetching and rendering of the viewer.
   - Made hotspots into a function instead of having a setting called `showHotspots`
-- Introduced IncitoPublicationKit
+- Introduced IncitoPublicationKit.
-- Removed unused files
+- Removed unused files.
-- Fixed incorrect positioning of hotspots and hotspot picker in Internet Explorer
+- Fixed incorrect positioning of hotspots and hotspot picker in Internet Explorer.
-- Added CoreUIKit to core UI components such as a popover
+- Added CoreUIKit to core UI components such as a popover.